azaj01/pipelex/pipelex/kit/agent_rules/python_standards.md

     - Variable names should have a minimum length of 3 characters.
 No exceptions: name your `for` loop indexes like `index_foobar`, your exceptions `exc` or more specific like `validation_error` when there are several layers of exceptions, and use `for key, value in ...` for key/value pairs.
     - When looping on the keys of a dict, use `for key in the_dict` rather than `for key in the_dict.keys()` otherwise you won't pass linting.
     - Avoid inline for loops, unless it's ultra-simple and holds on oneline.
+    - If you have a variable that will get its value differently through different code paths, declare it first with a type, e.g. `pipe_code: str` but DO NOT give it a default value like `pipe_code: str = ""` unless it's really justified.
+We want the variable to be unbound until all paths are covered, and the linters will help us avoid bugs this way.

 ## Enums and tests